vedaant-arora/AIrena-Prelims/readme.md

 ### Guidelines:
 1. Your agent must make moves within 2 seconds
 2. You can import any library listed in [allowed_libraries.md](allowed_libraries.md)
-3. From this codebase, you may only import from the `grid` module
+3. From this codebase, you may only import from the `Agent` module

 ### Agent Base Class